itstaraking/Fairgamenewsletter/README.md

 # FairGame Apps Newsletter
 FairGame Apps is an independent design studio that makes educational apps aimed at teaching learning fundamentals to early learners.
 The idea was to create a weekly e-newsletter to generate interest and keep in contact with potential app users.
-This was a basic designed created using HTML and CSS.
+This was a basic design created using HTML and CS and provides subscribe and unsubscribe functionality as well as a weekly content template.

 ### Here's how it turned out...